This is a DIY tutorial on how to make both a regular Hot Mess Canvas and a Reverse Hot Mess Canvas art project.

 Before getting started with your hot mess canvas, it is important to already have a design ready.
 I decided to go with simple text this time.
 I chose the phrase “I got it all together but I forgot where I put it” because I thought it would be an appropriate saying for this project.

-This hand-lettered Hot Mess Sayings design is available for free in my resource library.
+Both this Hot Mess Sayings and unicorn printable template and SVG cut files are available for free in my resource library.

 *this article contains affiliate links for your convenience, see full disclosures here